 Our common stock is traded on the New York Stock Exchange under the symbol ALD.
-As of 2002, the last reported sale price on the New York Stock Exchange for the common stock was \$
+As of October 18, 2002, the last reported sale price on the New York Stock Exchange for the common stock was \$21.87.

-You should review the information, including the risk of leverage, set forth under Risk Factors on page 9 of this prospectus before investing in the Securities.

-Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or passed upon the adequacy or accuracy of this prospectus.
-Any representations to the contrary is a criminal offense.

-This prospectus may not be used to consummate sales of Securities unless accompanied by a prospectus supplement.
+You should review the informati of this prospectus before investing in on, including the risk of leverage, set forth under Risk Factors on page 9 n the Securities. ange Commission nor any state securities commission has approved or assed upon the adequacy or accuracy of this prospectus.
+Any criminal offense.
+This prospectus may not be used supplement. to consummate sales of Securities unless accompanied by a prospectus October 21, 2002

-The information in this prospectus is not complete and may be changed.
-We may not sell these securities until the registration statement filed with the Securities and Exchange Commission is effective.
-This prospectus is not an offer to sell these securities and is not soliciting an offer to buy these securities in any state where the offer or sale is not permitted.

 We have not authorized any dealer, salesman or other person to give any information or to make any representation other than those contained or incorporated by reference in this prospectus or any accompanying supplement to this prospectus.
 You must not rely upon any information or representation not contained or incorporated by reference in this prospectus or the accompanying prospectus supplement as if we had authorized it.
 This prospectus and any prospectus supplement do not constitute an offer to sell or a solicitation of any offer to buy any security other than the registered securities to which they relate, nor do they constitute an offer to sell or a solicitation of an offer to buy any securities in any jurisdiction to any person to whom it is unlawful to make such an offer or solicitation in such jurisdiction.
-The information contained in this prospectus supplement is accurate as of the dates on their covers.
+The information contained in this prospectus and any prospectus supplement is accurate as of the dates on their covers.